-- Note 1: Individual interrupt flag bits may be set, regardless of the state of any other enable bits. - 2: All interrupts will be ignored while the GIE bit is cleared.
-Any interrupt occurring while the GIE bit is clear will be serviced when the GIE bit is set again. - 3: All interrupts should be disabled prior to executing writes or row erases in the self-writable flash data memory.
+- Note 1: Individual interrupt flag bits may be set, regardless of the state of any other enable bits. - All interrupts will be ignored while the GIE bit is cleared.
+Any interrupt occurring while the GIE bit is clear will be serviced when the GIE bit is set again.

-8.13 Interrupts during Sleep
+8.14 Interrupts during Sleep